-This is the seventh set of accounts prepared since the Police Reform and Social Responsibility Act 2011 (the Act) created two "corporation sole" bodies - the Police and Crime Commissioner for North Yorkshire (NYPCC) and the Chief Constable of North Yorkshire Police (CCNY).
-On 15th November 2018 NYPCC became the Police Fire and Crime Commissioner for North Yorkshire (NYPFCC).
+This is the ninth set of accounts prepared since the Police Reform and Social Responsibility Act 2011 (the Act) created two "corporation sole" bodies - the Police and Crime Commissioner for North Yorkshire (NYPCC) and the Chief Constable of North Yorkshire Police (CCNY).
+On 15th November 2018, NYPCC became the Police Fire and Crime Commissioner for North Yorkshire (NYPFCC).

 The financial statements presented here represent accounts for CCNY.
-NYPFCC has been identified as the parent organisation of CCNY and these accounts are included in the consolidated group accounts of NYPFCC.
+NYPFCC has been identified as the parent organisation of CCNY.
+Therefore, the accounts of CCNY presented here are included in the consolidated group accounts of NYPFCC.

-The accounts for the year ended 31 March 2019 are presented in the format laid down in "The Code of Practice on Local Authority Accounting in the United Kingdom" (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The accounts for the year ended 31 March 2023 are presented in the format laid down in "The Code of Practice on Local Authority Accounting in the United Kingdom" (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).